tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 1. DogstatsD aggregates 10 seconds worth of data and passes it along for storage
 1. Datadog stores the data for viewing within their admin panel

 Note that any of these 4 components can be exchanged for alternatives and in some cases, skipped completely.
-What I like about these components are that each one has a distinct purposes and is built without concern for any for other components in the system.
+What I like about these components are that each one has a distinct purpose and is built without concern for any for other components in the system.

 In this article, I am presenting the tools I am using as a simple and dirt cheap way to get started with monitoring.
 The implementation I will discuss is not built for high traffic, high availability monitoring; rather, it focuses on a reasonably approachable and affordable solution for those without big budgets who want to begin with RUM.
 Most certainly, this set up can be enhanced to handle a more robust load, but this article will not discuss those details.